affilinet/advertiser-webservices-java-client/README.md

-# Example Java Client affilinet Advertiser Webservices
+# Example Java Client affilinet OrderManagement Webservice

-This is an example implementation for a Java advertiser webservices client, for the affilinet infrastructure.
+This is an example implementation for a Java advertiser webservices client for the affilinet OrderManagement Webservice for advertisers.

 If you want to use this for managing your advertiser account and transactions, be assure:
 - You have a valid user name and password credentials,
 - you program is not on hold, deleted or otherwise inactive